whuang288alex/video_feature_extraction/configs/README.md

 - side_size: This is the size that the shorter side of the input video will be resized to

-- crop: For most models, you can choose between "three_crops" and "center".
+- crop: you can choose between "three_crops" and "center".
-(To use more crops, please go to models/model_name.py and modify the get_transform method)
+(To modify this behavior, please go to models/model_name.py and modify the get_transform method)

 - crop_size: the size of the crop mentioned above.